-Communication between Perceptive Content Server and other components, such as Perceptive Content Client and WebNow occurs over TCP/IP using a socket-based communication protocol defined by Perceptive Software to achieve best possible performance.
+Communication between Perceptive Content Server and other components occurs over TCP/IP using a socket-based communication protocol defined by Perceptive Software to achieve best possible performance.
 The socket communication consists of a series of calls that the clients use to request information from the Perceptive Content Server.

-The socket communication between Perceptive Content Server and WebNow Server implements AES (Advanced Encryption Standard), to encrypt the transport channel.
+The socket communication between Perceptive Content Server and Integration Server implements AES (Advanced Encryption Standard), to encrypt the transport channel.
 The Perceptive Content Server provides the content by accessing the database and the OSM file system.